TBD in action

 Branch wisely

-Start by ensuring no branch lives for more than a day, the shorter the life span the better.
-Crucially, remove all long-lived branches that run in parallel to the main one.
+Start by ensuring no branch lives for more than a day, the shorter-lived the branch, the better.

-While you work your way to a “branch-less” workflow, PRs are still going to happen.
+While you work your way to a branch-less workflow, PRs are still going to happen.

 Stay in sync